technicalwriting/dev/index.rst

   site link to each other and to the outside web more broadly.
 If a lot of my docs pages link to some particular page, then that page is probably important.
 PageRank Lite, basically, except with much more focus on intra-site backlinks.
+* :ref:`embeddings`.
+Machine learning (ML) has the potential to advance the state of the art in technical writing.
+No, I'm not talking about Claude Opus, Gemini Pro, LLaMa, etc. The ML technology that might end up having the biggest impact on technical writing is **embeddings**.

 .. _ml: